Trump draws cheers and boos while marking 9/11 by attending a New York Yankees game

 “You think that was easy sitting with him for a game?
 It wasn’t.
 It was brutal.
 But he won, and you’re going to win," the president said.

-He later added: "You’re going to go all the way, and you’ll get in the playoff -- and I think we’ll start off, how about tonight?
-We’ll start from tonight on, and you’re going to do well.”
-The Tigers beat the Yankees during the first two games of the series Tuesday and Wednesday by a combined score of 23-3.

-Trump said he wanted to "wish you guys a lot of luck.
-You’re great players, I know, every one of you.”
-He also recalled that the Yankees' archrival, the Boston Red Sox, had visited him in the Oval Office earlier this summer and then went on a long winning streak.
+Trump wished the players “a lot of luck.”
+He recalled that after the Yankees' archrival, the Boston Red Sox, visited him in the Oval Office earlier this summer, they went on a long winning streak.

 Manager Aaron Boone said before Trump's arrival that Yankees leftfielder Anthony Volpe had quietly been playing with a partial labrum tear in his left shoulder.
 As he greeted him, Trump patted him softly on the shoulder.

-“It’s something that I’m excited to be a part of,” Boone said of Trump being on-hand.

-Since the attacks, the Yankees and their fans have marked Sept.
-11 during the seventh-inning stretch by singing “God Bless America” in addition to the traditional “Take Me Out to the Ballgame,” and they were doing so again Thursday.
+Since the Sept.
+11 attacks, the Yankees and their fans have marked the solemn occasion during the seventh-inning stretch by singing “God Bless America” in addition to the traditional “Take Me Out to the Ballgame,” and they were doing so again Thursday.
 They also held a moment of silence before the first pitch.

-Security at the stadium was tight, with entrance featuring metal detectors and Secret Service agents, some with sniffer dogs, while New York Police Department helicopters thundered overhead.
+With Trump on hand, all stadium entrances featured metal detectors and Secret Service agents, some with sniffer dogs, while New York Police Department helicopters thundered overhead.

-The Secret Service said extra time would likely be needed to enter the game and asked fans to consider leaving their bags at home.

-Trump's attendance at the U.S. Open men's final in Queens last weekend sparked security lines long enough that some fans didn’t make it to their seats until more than an hour into the match, despite organizers delaying its start by 30 minutes.
+That followed Trump's appearance at the U.S. Open men's final in Queens last weekend sparking security lines long enough that some fans didn’t make it to their seats until more than an hour into the match, despite organizers delaying its start by 30 minutes.

 The Yankee Stadium scoreboard featured a large MLB logo over an American flag and a red, white and blue ribbon under the inscription “September 11, 2001, We Shall Not Forget.”